googleapis/google-cloud-php/README.md

 This library follows [Semantic Versioning](http://semver.org/).

 Please note it is currently under active development.
 Any release versioned 0.x.y is subject to backwards incompatible changes at any time.

+**Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
+We will address issues and requests with a higher priority.

+**Alpha**: Libraries defined at an Alpha quality level are still a work-in-progress and are more likely to get backwards-incompatible updates.

 ## Contributing